Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MLoKz8ShCWs.md

 ### Transcript

-> soft clearance uh chaos and i stole that from someone else you did oh yeah maybe mark or something someone else made something like this i can't believe it then i did that for the video yeah and then you did that for this one any building with functionality such a thief
+> soft clearance, chaos and i stole that from someone else you did oh yeah maybe mark or something someone else made something like this i can't believe it then i did that for the video yeah and then you did that for this one any building with functionality such a thief